Judge denies administration request to continue work on wall projects during appeal

-Washington (CNN)A federal judge in California has denied the Trump administration's request to continue work on border wall projects in Texas and Arizona using Defense Department funds while an appeal is pending.
+Washington (CNN)A federal judge in California has denied the Trump administration's request to continue work on border wall projects in New Mexico and Arizona using Defense Department funds while an appeal is pending.

 "The Court does not find that Defendants are likely to prevail on the merits of their appeal," US District Court Judge Haywood Gilliam wrote.

-Note: Correction: This story has been updated to reflect the wall projects are in New Mexico and Arizona.